Sonographic Practice Capstone PG (10166.2)

 Work placement, internships or practicums

 The unit also involves workplace assessments and therefore, additional student responsibilities are required in addition to those described in this section.
 Work-place learning requires strict adherence to professional practice principles and ethics.
-Client/patient confidentiality must always be maintained, including for assessment items.
+Client/patient and site confidentiality must always be maintained, including for assessment items.
 Any ultrasound related images or materials presented must be de-identified.
-Failure to remove patient identification will result in a zero mark being awarded.
+Failure to remove identification will result in a zero mark being awarded.